ilentt/xmldata/XML_folder_to_product.md

 ![](https://i.imgur.com/dBo3480.jpg)

 ### 5.1 Text place holder
 To defined text place holder also similar define image place holder.
 You also need two step are define place holder and write xml query to select attribute of product.
+The differences point is xml query.
+In
 # x.
 Find statement

 Find statement `findstatements.xml` select panel statement load to InDesign panel.